 Our extensive expertise and experience across various combinations of technologies enable us to support our customers to adopt proven innovative solutions that create new resources from waste and reduce environmental impact.

-Our recent Boneo Water Recycling Plant upgrade in Victoria, which combines several breakthrough technologies to convert wastewater into clean water and energy, is a great example.
+The ongoing upgrade at the Boneo Water Recycling Plant in Victoria, which combines several breakthrough technologies to convert wastewater into clean water and energy, is a great example.
 This approach is completely disrupting the industry, here and around the world.

 Can you tell us about the technologies you’ve used in Boneo?